Do you run a web-shop? If yes, how do you manage your stock and inventory? How do you make sure it is updated in real-time? Does it happen manually?

 Both systems are most of the time separated, not self-hosted, and data is not synched in real-time.

 Maintaining your operation this way will eventually bring supply-chain problems as your business grows: For example, your customer should not be able to order anything that is out of stock but is shown as “in stock”.
-So how you do get your data synched?
+So how do you get your data synched?
 You integrate!

 This is how you can set up your real-time stock management process with the help of low-code integrations.